 Sale and transport of psilocybin mushrooms is technically illegal, but possession and consumption is not prohibited.
 Having said that, many places will sell them to tourists without apparent consequences.
 Although some details are unclear, it appears that you won’t get in trouble for drinking a ‘shroom shake’ in BVI.

 The use of magic mushrooms in Jamaica appears to be totally legal – or at least, authorities turn a blind eye.
 As long as you behave responsibly, there’s no need to worry.
 You can even book a magic mushroom retreat, and enjoy your mushrooms in a context of spiritual development.

 Due to a loophole in a law designed to prohibit the use of psilocybin, you can still purchase and consume psilocybin in the form of ‘magic truffles’.
 Truffles are just a different part of the mushroom, known as the sclerotia, which remain dormant and help the mushroom regrow after damage.
 Spores and growing kits are also legal.
+If you live in Europe, you can purchase psilocybin truffles from our approved suppliers Truffle Magic.
 Be aware that many forms of psilocybin mushroom are still illegal to possess and sell, dry or fresh.